vapreace/devops-23-24-JPE-PSM-1231832/CA4/Part2/README.md

 ## Working with volumes

-To ensure that the database file is correctly placed in the volume, I used the docker-compose exec command to access the running db container and manually copy the necessary file:
+To ensure that the database file was correctly placed in the volume, I used the `docker-compose exec` command to access the running db container and manually copy the necessary file:

 ```bash